chiragubnare/qwen-finetuning-ipc/README.md

 📜 License

 This project is intended for research and demonstration purposes.
-Ensure compliance with Hugging Face Qwen2.5 model license and any applicable datasets used during fine-tuning.